sysfce2/godot-docs/classes/class_fileaccess.rst

 **Inherits:** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Type to handle file reading and writing operations.
+Provides methods for file reading and writing operations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-File type.
-This is used to permanently store data into the user device's file system and to read from it.
-This can be used to store game save data or player configuration files, for example.
+This class can be used to permanently store data in the user device's file system and to read from it.
+This is useful for store game save data or player configuration files.

 Here's a sample on how to write and read from a file: